chandanRIT/VirtualStage/README.md

-VirtualStage
+VirtualStage (Project for the course Applications in Virtual Reality)
 ===
-Project for the course Applications in Virtual Reality.
+It is about controlling an avatar (main character) in a virtual world using Kinect SDK and syncing its pose and movements across multiple Unity clients (audiences).
+A Kinect WPF application receives raw Kinect data of a human body standing in front of the Kinect, processes it using the Kinect SDK libraries and then communicates it to a Unity server instance to control the Avatar in the Unity world.
+All the Unity clients sync the position of the avatar from the server.
+One of the Unity clients acts as the Avatar and the rest are all Audience in the virtual world.

+Setting up the workstation and Running the project:
+---
 Please refer to the Project report in the pdf.
 It provides detailed info on how to setup and extend the project.

-Setting up the workstation and Running the project:
----
 For setting up the machines, please ensure that they meet the minimum requirements as stated in the Input/Output section of the Project Documentation PDF.

 For Developers and Testers of the System: